scarvalhojr/aocleaderboard/README.md

 - Leaderboards can be ordered by local score (based on the time each star was acquired) or by number of stars.
 Ties are broken by the time the most recent star was acquired.
+- Overall leaderboard combines scores from all years.

 ## Contribute